deleterious

 The chemical is deleterious to the environment.
 The drug has no deleterious effects on patients.

-Recent Examples on the Web Accusations of deleterious effects on human health have been investigated and found to be unproven.
+And if most analysts are right, the deleterious political and economic effect of Trump-style tariffs might eclipse other tax issues for the next four years.
+Joseph Thorndike, Forbes, 4 Nov.
+2024 Accusations of deleterious effects on human health have been investigated and found to be unproven.
 Ian Dexter Palmer, Forbes, 27 Oct.
 2024 This turned out to be an apt description of public health experts becoming consumed with preventing COVID-19 transmission through lockdown at the expense of other deleterious social effects.
 Cory Franklin, Chicago Tribune, 11 Oct.
 2024 Research into long COVID has highlighted the disease’s deleterious effects on the body’s normal functions over time, and some of the same factors may well be at work here.
 Carolyn Barber, Fortune, 11 Oct.
-2024 The deleterious impacts of German energy policy on the economy have created dissatisfaction with the political status quo.
-Ariel Cohen, Forbes, 6 Sep.
 2024 See all Example Sentences for deleterious

 Word History